 The best examples of app gamification are Todoist Karma, Fitocracy or Habitica – the productivity app that turns life into a game.
 Good news is that gamification is incredibly addictive, and we can use it for some excellent concepts.
 Imagine a charity app where you progress through a game planting trees or saving whales while technically giving charity steady support.
 Thus having fun in the process and supporting something that matters!

 There is no simple integration of this system; it has to be build custom, which can be quite costly.
 Commission based revenue model is becoming very popular, and we can see examples of successful businesses using this model everywhere.
 Think of Deliveroo, Airbnb and Ticketmaster.
+We used this model for My Hippo Space project and you can see the action in demo video.

 The benefit of this model is scalability and controls.
 You can manage every aspect of this process and build every feature that your business desires.